 - Fiji Airways business class from the U.S. to Australia (with a stopover in Fiji!) for 55,000 Alaska miles

-- Cathay Pacific business class between Asia and Australia/N.Z. for 30,000 Alaska miles
+- Cathay Pacific business class between Asia and Australia/New Zealand for 30,000 Alaska miles

 These are just a few of the best uses of Alaska miles.
 Most of these are very competitive with the pricing you can find with other programs.
 In some cases, Alaska offers the best deal of all, such as the rate for Cathay Pacific first class awards to both Asia and Africa.

 I had always thought that Singapore Airlines did not release award space on its long-haul flights in premium cabins.
 While I have not found first-class space through Alaska Airlines, I have seen some long-haul business class space.
 This ticket from Los Angeles to Singapore jumped out at me.